lisale841/Battleslimes-showcase/README.md

   [BattleSlimes](https://www.battleslimes.com/) is an NFT monster collecting game.

 ## Feature
-  A Carousel to display the current collection of BattleSlimes with link to opensea.
+  A Carousel to display the current collection of BattleSlimes with a link to their opensea page.

 ## Tech 🛠️
 - JavaScript